s2n-cnit/nfvcl-ng/README.md

 > [!TIP]
 > The IP of the NFVCL is not mandatory, use it to bind on a specific interface.
-> OSM and Redis **IPs** sould be 127.0.0.1 if they are running on the same machine of NFVCL.
+> Redis **IP** should be 127.0.0.1 if they are running on the same machine of NFVCL.

 ```
 {